 NYU Law's EPIC Prison Reform and Education Project

-JLI is working in partnership with NYU Law's EPIC's Prison Teaching Project, to strengthen the legal education curriculum offered to people incarcerated in New York state prisons and jails.
+JLI is working in partnership with NYU Law's EPIC's Prison Teaching Project, to strengthen the legal education offered to people incarcerated in New York state prisons and jails.

 JLI is working with Zealous to co-develop resources and trainings on storytelling and advocacy with formerly and currently incarcerated JLI members.
 Zealous is a national advocacy and education initiative working to topple the historic imbalance of power over criminal justice media and policy.
 They do this by supporting and training public defenders, advocates, and people with direct experience to harness the power of media, technology, storytelling and the arts.